kromenak/gengine/README.md

 ## License
 This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments
+## Acknowledgments/Thanks
-* Sierra On-Line, who inspired me as a kid and still do today
+* Sierra On-Line: they inspired me to get into game development long ago, and they still inspire me today
-* Jane Jensen, for creating and designing the GK series
+* Jane Jensen: for creating and designing such a compelling video game series
+* The GK3 Team: for creating a super fun game, and including a wealth of docs hidden in the data files
-* [GK3 Tools](https://sourceforge.net/projects/gk3tools/), which provided guidance on BRN, BSP, and ACT file formats
+* [GK3 Tools](https://sourceforge.net/projects/gk3tools/): for providing guidance on reverse engineering BRN, BSP, and ACT file formats